sfence/hades_revisited/README.md

 ## Important notices and short game guide

 * Be sure the `minetest.conf` file in the main Minetest directory doesn't have any parameters who are in conflict with the `minetest.conf` file from the `hades_revisited` directory.
 Especially mapgen parameters or stuff like `give_initial_stuff = false`
-* Hades Revisited only works in mapgen v6.
-* There only 1 biome, with the focus on terraforming.
+* There only 1 biome, with the focus on terraforming and landscaping
 * Not everyone will like this game.
 But maybe there are some freaks out there ;-)
-* Take another map seed if you spawn on lava.
-* External mods can make some trouble, there are many changes in default

-## Background story
+* If you spawn on lava and die, generate a new world (this problem should be fixed in a later version)

-An attempt to colonize planet Hades went horribly wrong: Your colony ship crashed and you survived with very limited supplies.
+An attempt to colonize planet Hades went horribly wrong: Your exploration ship disintegrated and you survived with very limited supplies.
 Hades is a very young planet and characterized by highly volcanic activities and a lot of fertile ash.
 Asteroids have brought some water on Hades.
 So there are the basics for life, you just need to help it to get the nature going, make the planet habitable and survive.
 Not every colonist has duly arrived.
 Most of them have been mutated and strayed around the planet.
-But for some unknown reason they don't suffer water.
 There are creatures and most of them live in the underground and darkness.

 ## How to start: